Enumerating planar stuffed maps as hypertrees of mobiles: Background on stuffed maps

 \subsection{A bijection with hypermobiles}

-In this section we will construct and prove the main bijection between planar BMS maps and hypermobiles.
-First, consider the mapping $\Phi$ that takes a rooted pointed BMS map $M \in\overline{\mathbb{M}}^{\circ}(S;v)$ to a hypergraph $\Phi(M)$, constructed as follows: \begin{enumerate}
+In this section we will construct and prove the main bijection between planar BPS maps and hypermobiles.
+First, consider the mapping $\Phi$ that takes a rooted pointed BPS map $M \in\overline{\mathbb{M}}^{\circ}(S;v)$ to a hypergraph $\Phi(M)$, constructed as follows: \begin{enumerate}

 \item Set the colour of all vertices of $M$ to be white.
 For every multi-boundary 2-cell, draw a hyperedge between the spurious points of each boundary.
 On the pointed component, assign the label of zero to the source and label every vertex belonging to the pointed component with its graph distance from the source. \item Move every hyperedge to the white vertex in a clockwise direction along the boundary face of each spurious point. \item In every 2-cell draw a black vertex associated with each boundary.
 For every edge $e$ of $M$, let $v$ be the vertex with the largest label.
 Draw an edge from the vertex $v$ to the black vertex in the face to the left $e$ when directed at $v$.
 If $e$ is the rooted edge, then take the new edge to be rooted, oriented away from $v$. \item Erase all original edges, all vertices that are the minimal label on a component, and all branches of $M$.
 Uniformly shift all labels so that the source of the rooted edge is labelled zero. \end{enumerate}